Battle of Mątwy: Battle

-Consequences of the Battle
+Consequences of the battle

-The bloodbath and subsequent mass murder resulted in deaths of 3873 royal soldiers and 200 rebels.
-Most of the victims were most experienced and best military men of the two nations, including soldiers of Stefan Czarniecki, who had fought in the Ukraine, Muscovy and Denmark.
+The bloodbath and subsequent mass murder resulted in the deaths of 3873 royal soldiers and 200 rebels.
+Most of the victims were the most experienced and best military men of the two nations, including soldiers of Stefan Czarniecki, who had fought in Ukraine, Muscovy and Denmark.
 Czarniecki himself did not participate in the battle, as he had died a few months before.

 Two weeks after the battle the Agreement of Łęgonice was signed.
 On 8 August 1666 John II Casimir and Lubomirski met at Jaroszyn.